The Three Faces of $U(3)$: Summary and Outlook

 Our analysis started with the observation that $U(1)$ gauge symmetry can be incorporated into gauge field theories via semi-direct products and not simply as direct products.
 In particular, for $U(3)$ the construction of the semi-direct product is not unique; it comes in three versions.
-We argued these three versions can be interpreted as three generations of matter fields.
-The interpretation relies on including all three versions of the semi-direct product in the Lagrangian, the large-gauge-transformation status of certain permutation operators, and the identification $\Psi_r:=P^{r-1}\Psi$.
-This perspective can be turned around: One can view fermions as a single field, and different fermion masses are just a manifestation of the three faces of $U(3)$ in the defining representation.
-We did not consider $U(2)$ as a replacement for $SU(2)\times U(1)$, but off hand the same mechanism would appear to apply and it should be studied in the context of spontaneous symmetry breaking.
-Of course our toy model is far from being realistic, and further investigation is required to determine if $U(3)$ is phenomenologically feasible.
+We argued these three versions can be interpreted as three species of matter fields.
+The interpretation relies on including all three versions of the semi-direct product in the Lagrangian, the large-gauge-transformation status of certain permutation operators, and the identification $\Psi^{(r)}:=P^{r-1}\Psi$.\footnote{We did not consider $U(2)$ as a replacement for $SU(2)\times U(1)$, but off hand the same mechanism would appear to apply and it should be studied in the context of spontaneous symmetry breaking.}

-We conclude by noting once again that the gauge-field interactions for $U(3)$ differ considerably from the $SU(3)\times U(1)$ case.
-All of the gauge fields associated with the Cartan subalgebra of $U(3)$ take part in both gauge and matter field interactions.
-So if there is somehow any vestige of a long-range charge carrier coming from $U(3)$, it will couple to both gauge and matter field mass-energy and therefore have a chance of being consistent with gravity.
-Less clear and perhaps more imperative is whether $U(3)$ can agree with QCD.
-A companion paper begins to explore this question.
+From here, it is natural to wonder if there could be realistic strong-force phenomenology coming from gauged $U(3)$.
+Long ago Fischbach, et. al.\cite{F1} proposed the symmetry group $SU(3)_{C}\times U(1)_B$ with $SU(3)_C$ being the color symmetry of QCD and $U(1)_B$ coupling to baryon number, but it was effectively falsified by experiment\cite{F2}.
+However, the gauge-field interactions for $U(3)$ differ considerably from the $SU(3)\times U(1)$ case.
+All of the gauge fields associated with the Cartan subalgebra of $U(3)$ take part in both gauge and matter field interactions.\footnote{To remind, the $U(1)$ subgroup is \emph{not} the electromagnetic gauge symmetry.} So if there is somehow any vestige of a long-range charge carrier coming from $U(3)$, it will couple to both gauge and matter field mass-energy and therefore have a chance of being consistent with gravity --- which was the downfall of $SU(3)_{C}\times U(1)_B$.
+Less clear and more imperative is whether $U(3)$ can somehow agree with QCD.